kerrishotts/Mastering-PhoneGap-Code-Package/readme.md

 This repository stores the code for the book entitled Mastering PhoneGap Mobile Application Development published by Packt Publishing.
-You can purchase the book at [Packt's Site](http://www.packtpub.com/mastering_phonegap-mobile-application-development-hotshot/book).
+You can purchase the book at [Packt's Site](https://www.packtpub.com/application-development/mastering-phonegap-mobile-application-development).
 If you obtained the code package from
-Packt, you may wish to download the package from GitHub in order to receive the most recent changes.
+Packt, you should download the package from GitHub in order to receive the most recent changes.
 The package is available at
 <https://github.com/kerrishotts/Mastering-PhoneGap-Code-Package>

 > **NOTE:** This book is under active development.
 As such, the contents of this repository are not yet finalized.